 I’m a sleep nerd.
-There, I said it.
-I genuinely believe that a good night’s sleep is a foundation of a highly productive and happy life.
-It’s great to see the trend of using sleep deprivation as a badge of honor is finally getting the bad reputation it deserves.
+I genuinely believe that a good night’s sleep is a foundation for a highly productive and happy life, and it’s great to see the trend of using sleep deprivation as a badge of honor is finally getting the bad reputation it deserves.

-Now, I’m falling asleep in 5 minutes, waking up without the alarm, and my sleep score is almost always above 85.
+I’d struggled with chronic insomnia for most of my adult life, but now I’m falling asleep in 5 minutes, waking up without the alarm, and my sleep score is almost always above 85.

-– Keeping a consistent sleep schedule.
+1. Keep a consistent sleep schedule.

 Going to sleep within the same one-hour window every day has had the most impact on my sleep, bar none.